-When Mars launched Twix Bites, the brand was already 3 years behind their biggest competitor Hershey's (who already owned the bite-sized candy market).
+When Mars Candy launched Bites, the brand was already 3 years behind their biggest competitor Hershey's.
 So what took them so long?
-After all, Twix in a bite-size is such an obvious idea it begs the question, "Why didn't they think of these years ago?"
-Turns out they did.
-In this campaign, we made a product launch that ran the risk of being "old news" look like "new news" by letting everyone know we had the idea first.
-Sorta.
+After all, Snickers and Twix in a bite-size is such an obvious idea it begs the question, "Why didn't they think of these years ago?"
+Turns out they did…but office politics got in the way.

 2015 One Show / Gold Pencil / Film :20 & Under Campaign